 This post is also available in: Español

-New mechanisms available to whistleblowers to cooperate with the National Comission on Markets and Competition (CNMC) in detecting competition infringements
+New mechanisms available to whistleblowers to cooperate with the Spanish Comission for Markets and Competition (CNMC) in detecting competition infringements

 Although competition authorities still accept reports submitted on paper or via email, in recent months, the CNMC has announced modernization, digitalization and harmonization measures for reporting mechanisms.
 Whistleblowers can now report possible anticompetitive conduct without being required to disclose any personal details or contact information, aiming to encourage civic engagement.